NYUNN/DRW_Swift/4. ButtonAdded/README.md

 ## Issues
-- only one button could be pushed
+- only one button could be pushed (need to be separated)

 ## Bugs
+ - text align is not working
+ - text blinking
+ -